f4iteightiz/ellipse_iso_perimeter/README.md

 # ellipse_perimeter
 Few programs in RPN (called FOCAL, too) for HP41 C/CV/CX
 a) ellipse perimeter calculation
-b) ellipse isoperimeter curve representation (see png file)
+b) ellipse isoperimeter curve representation (see pdf file)
 c) calculus and analysis (error calculation) of curves which define isoperimetercurves of ellipse